rangle/angular-training-slides/slides/src/content/introduction.md

 - TypeScript is exactly like JavaScript, but with types
 - Has ES6 and ES7 features
 - Compiles to JavaScript before being run in the browser
-- No runtime support for types
+- So types aren't visible in browser's debugger at runtime

 ---

 ## First Look at the Component

+*app.component.ts*
 ```typescript
 import { Component } from '@angular/core';